NF1198/nf1198.github.io/_posts/2017-12-02-StreamingXMLintoObjectsWithJava.markdown

 ---

 # Streaming XML into Objects with Java
 Read this article.
-You’ll never need to hand-code another XML parser.
+You’ll never hand-code another XML parser.

 If you’ve ever worked with XML in Java, you’re probably familiar with the StAX and DOM APIs for XML parsing.
 The first time I encountered these APIs my heart sunk as I thought to myself, “but I just want to parse a simple document”.
 I certainly did not want to spend my afternoons wading though API docs trying to figure out what to do with a StartElement.